giMini/NOAH/README.md

 ## Getting Started

+### Docker

+1) Install the NOAH database : docker pull arnaudlandry/noahdb:version1
+2) Install the NOAH Frontend : docker pull arnaudlandry/noahfront:version1
+3) docker run -dit -h noahdb --name noahdb -p 1433:1433 -e sa_password="5c4_fdc6a50+1864b89d8a6576bd9dbb-90" -e ACCEPT_EULA=Y arnaudlandry/noahdb
+4) docker run -dit -h noahfront --name noahfront -p 8000:8000 arnaudlandry/noahfront

+Note: if you change SA password, you'll have to change the connection.php script
+Note2: the backend is not yet implemented

+### Automagic installation

 Clone the repository or download the files from the project on a Windows computer.

-### Automagic installation

 1) Create a folder c:\Install